AguaClara/Textbook/Flocculation/Floc_Model_Solution.rst

 The diameter of the flocs that interact with the impeller is 127 um.

-**2) Estimate the terminal sedimentation velocity** in mm/s of the flocs that interact with the tip of the impeller of the mechanical flocculator analyzed above.
+**2) Estimate the terminal velocity** in mm/s of the flocs that interact with the tip of the impeller of the mechanical flocculator analyzed above.
 Use the function ``fm.vel_term_floc``.
 You may assume that the flocs were made from a particle suspension that had 1.5 mg/L of aluminum and 100 NTU of clay.

 Note: AguaClara has defined the unit NTU as ``u.NTU``.